wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-vms.md

 Setup WSO2 API Manager 4.3.0 in VM.

 1. Refer to the [APIM Deployment Guide](https://apim.docs.wso2.com/en/latest/install-and-setup/install/installation-options/#2-dockerdocker-compose) to deploy the APIM 4.3.0 in a VM.
-2. Change the configurations in the ```deployment.toml``` file in the APIM 4.3.0 VM refer to the [Advance Configuration for APIM](../../../control-plane/apim-deploy/) for more information.
+2. Change the configurations in the ```deployment.toml``` file in the APIM 4.4.0 VM refer to the [Advanced Configuration for APIM](../../../control-plane/apim-deploy/) for more information.

 #### Setup WSO2 APK Dataplane 1.2.0